sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 ## Let's assign taxonomy to the sequences

 :computer: Let's switch to the notebook and assign taxonomy to our ASVs

 ---

+## How do we know if relative abundance is significantly different between groups?

+It's not quite so simple as a t-test... nor is there a perfect method.
+Every method makes assumptions and has caveats, but some have more than others.

+This is a problem microbiome researchers and statisticians have been working on for decades, so I will go over some key concepts briefly, but please refer to these references to learn more:

+---

+## Why so complicated?

+This is a challenging problem because microbiome sequencing data is:

+1. Compositional: the relative abundance of each taxa is **dependent** upon the abundance of all the other taxa.
+We cannot treat them as independent variables, like you might in a multivariate regression (show formula crossed out!)
+2. Sparse: Not every taxa is measured in every sample.
+But is this because the microbe is not present at all, or we did not sequence deep enough to detect it?
+Do we __impute__ these zeros (pseudocount) so we are not missing data points, or do we exclude the zeros from analysis entirely?
+3. Tail-heavy: an individual microbiome will typically have a few dominant taxa, and many low-abundance taxa.
+These low-abundance taxa still matter ...
+4. Biased:

+---

+## A basic approach: the center-log ratio (CLR) transform.

+Show plots of transform, how it goes from weird to normal-ish
+Caveats: dealing with zeroes difficult

+---

+## Differential Abundance Analysis in QIIME2 with ANCOM

+ANCOM is an R package that has been implemented as a QIIME2 plugin.
+Because of this, you can run it from the command line, but it's important to be aware of its assumptions.

+---

+## More robust methods

+radEmu preprint:
+show example

+---